-If the Marc is sort of varietal from the residues of a single grape won, he may Eau-de-vie de Marc (for example, Eau-de-vie de marc de Bourgogne).
-He undergoes a double distillation and then matures for two to five years in barrels of various types of wood, which also produces different flavors and colors of straw yellow amber result.
+If the Marc is obtained from the residues of a single grape variety, so to speak, it may itself Eau-de-vie de Marc (for example, "Eau-de-vie de marc de Bourgogne").
+It undergoes a double distillation and then matures in barrels of different types of wood for two to five years, which also gives different flavors and colors from straw yellow to amber result.
 He likes to be called digestif drinking.
-The largest distillery in France is the company Jean Goyard, who buys all the pomace from the winemaking of the entire region and in steam-heated, as calandre Distinguished containers distilled.
-Many champagne houses take over the baked product and market the finished Marc under their own name.
-The liqueur wine Macvin du Jura is added by adding Marc grape produced.
-As "Marc” in Champagne but also the amount of 4,000 kg of grapes referred.
+The largest distillery in France is the Jean Goyard company, which buys all the pomace from the winemaking of the entire region and in steam-heated, as calandre distilled designated containers.
+Many champagne houses take over the branded product and market the finished Marc under their own name.
+The liqueur wine Macvin du Jura becomes by adding Marc to grape manufactured.
+The “Marc” in Champagne also means the amount of 4,000 kg of grapes.
 The Italian counterpart to Marc is the grappa,

 Complete lists of the numerous vinification measures or cellar techniques, as well as the various types of wine, sparkling wine and distillate regulated by wine law are under the keyword winemaking contain.
 There is extensive wine law information under the keyword wine law,